 Negotiating costs can help lower prices and bring competition between drug companies.
 This is extremely important for high-cost drugs like insulin and biologics.

-According to the Kaiser Family Foundation, Medicare beneficiaries spent an average of more than $6,000 on prescription medications in 2019.
+According to the Kaiser Family Foundation, Medicare beneficiaries spent an average of over $6,000 on prescription medications in 2019.
 The reforms included in the legislation provide changes that should start affecting drug prices as of 2023.
-Below we’ll cover the timetable for when and what changes will occur.
+Below, we’ll cover the timetable for when and what changes will occur.

-Starting in 2023, the Inflation Reduction Act will have a provision that will cap certain insulins at $35 for a monthly supply.
+Starting in 2023, the Inflation Reduction Act will have a provision to cap certain insulins at $35 for a monthly supply.
 The price increase for beneficiaries has increased by over 75% since 2007.
 This cap on insulin is just one measure.

 The inflation provision in the bill will penalize drug manufacturers that increase prices more than general inflation.
 This penalty will come in for rebates.
 In addition to the insulin cap and inflation penalties, Medicare beneficiaries will eliminate cost-sharing starting in 2023.